lucianogrippa/SpringMvcRestApiDemo/README.md

 ```bash
 $ ./buils_start.sh
 ```
-This command force "build" and then start all service defined in [docker-compose.yml](docker/docker-compose.yml), so you should use this command once or only if necessary because the images will lost all data.
+This command force "build" and then start all services defined in [docker-compose.yml](docker/docker-compose.yml), so you should use this command once or only if necessary because the images will lost all data.

 If the images exists you can control start and stop using the commands: